 Where can I purchase travel insurance?

 One of the least expensive options is the "International Volunteer Card."
-They have a $28 card (Single-Trip Travel Protection) that includes the amount of travel medical, evacuation and repatriation insurance you need for our trip, plus other trip insurance benefits.
+They have a $42 card (Plus Plan) that includes the amount of travel medical, evacuation and repatriation insurance you need for our trip, plus other trip insurance benefits.
+DO NOT get the Basic Plan that they offer as it does not have enough coverage for our programs.

 To sign up for the card you can follow this link: